renukadeshmukh/UpAndRunningWithC_DanGookin/README.md

 pointers and memory allocation.

 Topics include:
-Understanding a C program
+Understanding a C program,
-Adding comments
+Adding comments,
-Using escape characters
+Using escape characters,
-Working with values and placeholders
+Working with values and placeholders,
-Introducing variables
+Introducing variables,
-Making a decision with if
+Making a decision with if,
-Looping
+Looping,
-Adding functions
+Adding functions,
-Manipulating strings
+Manipulating strings,
-Building arrays
+Building arrays,
 Nesting structures